GlobalLives/globallives/wp-content/plugins/oa-social-login/readme.txt

 = My users cannot login or leave comment with VKontakte (Вконтакте) =

-Per default WordPress does not allow to use special characters in usernames.
+Per default WordPress does not allow the use of special characters in usernames.
 If you encounter any problems with users having cyrillic characters in their usernames, please consider installing the following plugin to fix the problem:
 <a href="http://wordpress.org/extend/plugins/wordpress-special-characters-in-usernames/">Wordpress Special Characters In Usernames</a>